mohammadranjbarz/data-mining-homeworks/assignment1/Readme.md

     mitoses                      0.0020      0.010      0.197      0.844      -0.018       0.021
-So the mitoses and singleEpithelialCellSize have p-value > 0.05 then these are insignificant features and we can remove them and again calculate the multiple linear regression with other 7 features and get these
+So the mitoses and singleEpithelialCellSize have p-value > 0.05 then these are insignificant features and we can remove them and again calculate the multiple linear regression with other 7 features and get these. and prob(F-statistic) is significant, this means at least one feature has relationship with response.

 [All significant features multiple regression result](./results/allSignificantFeatures.txt)